Glory Hole Dwarven Mine

 Glory Hole Dwarven Mine is a 1981 role-playing game adventure published by Judges Guild.

 Plot summary

-Glory Hole Dwarven Mine is an adventure in which several parties, including the player characters, are simultaneously entering a large dwarven mine soon after the dwarves encountered decimating demonic intrusions.
+Glory Hole Dwarven Mine is an adventure in which the player characters are among several parties which explore a large dwarven mine which has just started being subjected to demonic intrusions.

 Publication history

 Glory Hole Dwarven Mine was written by Edward R.G.
 Mortimer, and was published by Judges Guild in 1981 as a 48-page book.

 Reception

 Lewis Pulsipher reviewed Glory Hole Dwarven Mine in The Space Gamer No. 54.
 Pulsipher commented that "This was a decent idea, for the most part, but inadequately produced."